Back-End System of BURSTT: Main array system

 The baseband voltage data and processed intensity data will be saved as ring buffers.
 The raw intensity is further processed and streamed to the pulse-search server.
 The pulse-search server receives intensity data from four beamforming servers (eight nodes) and detects the presence of FRB signals.
 Upon detection, a trigger command will be sent back to the beamforming servers and outrigger stations to save the corresponding data segments for further confirmation and VLBI localization.

-Figure \ref{Fig:FlowChart} shows the system flow chart of the packet receiving/processing system.
+Figure~\ref{Fig:FlowChart} shows the system flow chart of the packet receiving/processing system.
 The design concepts are as follows.
 A small memory block (called the shared memory) is allocated for inter-process communication (IPC) to maintain the incoming commands through network and share to all processes within the server.
 This shared memory also maintains the error codes, data rate, incoming command, and the system information of that server.
 All of this information is written to log files every 300 seconds for future reference.
 The packet receiving software system contains the following 4 items, either a software process ({\it sendsocket}) or a daemon ({\it sock2shmd, rudpd, wrbd}) that is run as a background process. \begin{enumerate} \item {\it sendsocket} sends start/stop/save commands through network socket with transmission control protocol (TCP) to designated servers to execute corresponding tasks. \item the socket-to-shared-memory daemon ({\it sock2shmd}) listens to the incoming TCP commands and updates the shared memory. \item the read-UDP-packet daemon ({\it rudpd}) starts/stops receiving packets when the corresponding commands appear in the shared memory. \item the write-ring-buffer daemon ({\it wrbd}) monitors the command in the IPC shared memory for any incoming saving command.
 Once it receives a save command with estimated dispersion measure (DM) and arrival time from the pulse-search server, the daemon will save the corresponding data segments in the ring buffers. \end{enumerate}

-All the received raw baseband data and processed intensity data are saved as ring buffers in system memory.
 In order to improve the memory-access performance, our ring buffer page size is configured to be hugepages with a 1~GB page size to reduce the overhead.
 The current ring buffer size is equivalent to 25 seconds in time, which is capable of detecting FRBs with the DM up to $\sim$\SI{1000}{\DM}.